Michigan Tech offers the following admissions types. For details on the application process, see our How To Apply page.

-Currently enrolled Michigan Tech graduate students (including nondegree-seeking graduate students) applying for a different or additional graduate program must complete a new online application.
+Currently enrolled Michigan Tech graduate students (including non-degree seeking graduate students) applying for a different or additional graduate degree program must complete a new online application.

-University employees, pending approval of their supervisor, are welcome to pursue graduate degrees or enroll in courses to further their education.
+Michigan Tech employees are welcome to pursue graduate degrees or enroll in courses to further their education, pending approval of their supervisor.

-Some programs offer provisional admission to applicants who have deficiencies that must be corrected before full admission to the graduate program can be granted.
-To verify if provisional admission may be granted for a program of interest, students must follow-up directly with the Graduate Program Director.
+Some programs offer provisional admission to applicants who have deficiencies that must be corrected.
+To verify if provisional admission may be granted for a program of interest, students should contact the Graduate School.

 Deficiencies that may be considered for provisional admission include, but are not limited to, the following: